-Medical Review Officer (MRO) - A licensed physician who has knowledge, training, and clinical experience regarding substance abuse disorders and who will, among other things, review candidates' and employees' positive drug test results and evaluate any medical explanations for such results.
+Medical Review Officer (MRO) - A licensed physician who has knowledge, training, and clinical experience regarding substance abuse disorders and who will, among other things, review candidates' applicants' and employees' positive drug test results and evaluate any medical explanations for such results.

-Specimen - a sufficient amount of urine obtained in a non-invasive manner and which is determined to meet the reliability and accuracy criteria accepted by laboratories for the performance of initial and corroborative testing, and for the retention of a portion to allow the employee to carry out his/her own corroboration test.
+Specimen or Sample - a sufficient amount of urine or any other bodily fluid or tissue obtained in a non-invasive manner and which is determined to meet the reliability and accuracy criteria accepted by laboratories for the performance of initial and corroborative testing, and for the retention of a portion to allow the employee to carry out his/her own corroboration test.